By: John Finn

 Here’s what I’ve learned from these experiences…

 If the video freezes, let it go!
 Expect technical issues.
-This type of event is new to everyone and there will be times where the technology fails.
+This type of event is new to everyone and there will be times when the technology fails.
 Whether it’s the fault of the organizers or your own WiFi connection (as your teenage child starts streaming Netflix on 4k), be patient.
 If all else fails, stay calm and watch the recorded session on-demand.

 Is this thing on?
 It can feel as though you’re on your own when all you can see is the speaker, and I’m sure it’s equally lonely on their end.
 My message to organizers is to find ways of helping us feel like we’re in a crowd because events experienced together are always better.
 Participant lists are helpful and live chat allows us to participate in the session (and tell jokes to each other when the video link goes down!).